nadr0/branch-delete/README.md

 # branch-delete

-Delete local branches using curses GUI written in python `3.5.2`
+Delete local git branches using curses GUI written in python `3.5.2`

 # Purpose

-I tend to accumulate a lot of local branches and I wanted a simple and quick method to delete large amounts of branches.
+I tend to accumulate a lot of local branches and I want a simple and quick method to delete large amounts of branches.

 # How to